Apliz/AntiKess/README.md

 ### Next steps

-- The most basic integration in Flask is complete
-- Next steps is to complete the ajax query in celestrack.js
-- Then create the javascript class in python
+-[x] The most basic integration in Flask is complete -[x] Next steps is to complete the ajax query in celestrack.js -[] Then create the javascript class in python
-- Then port the transfer logic across
+-[] Then port the transfer logic across
-- Represent the data with matplotlib
+-[] Represent the data with matplotlib